luigiifan/Apollo_V2/README.md

-# apollo_v2
+# MEET APOLLO V2!
-APOLLO V2: Stereo Audio Processor
+Using TDA8425 as Audio Processor and Powered with Arduino Pro Mini